-- File names take the form "DSC\nnnn.xxx". nnnn is a number from 0001 to 9999. xxx is one of the following extensions, assigned according to the options selected for image quality and file type:
+- File names take the form "DSC_nnnn.xxx". nnnn is a number from 0001 to 9999. xxx is one of the following extensions, assigned according to the options selected for image quality and file type:

 - NEF: NEF (RAW) photos

 - JPG: JPEG (fine, normal, or basic) photos

 - MOV: MOV movies

 - MP4: MP4 movies

 - NDF: Dust off reference data

-- Images created with [Adobe RGB] selected for [Color space] have file names of the form "\DSCnnnn.xxx".
+- Images created with [Adobe RGB] selected for [Color space] in the photo shooting menu have file names of the form "DSCnnnn.xxx".

 - In each pair of photographs recorded at image-quality settings of NEF (RAW)+JPEG, the NEF and JPEG images have the same file names but different extensions.